Only two things are infinite, the universe and human stupidity, and I'm not sure about the former.

 So far we have been very good at exploiting the world around us; quite good at scientifically measuring the decline of other species; but not so good at doing anything about it.
 We make pretty wildlife programmes for TV that take care not to mention that we are exterminating these species.
 Each of us knows a lot about work, cars, sports, music, celebrities, scandals, history, politics, crime, archaeology, psychology, home improvements, hobbies and foreign holidays, but few of us know anything about protecting wildlife habitats.

-Except for a few Himalayan buddhists, all seven billion of us measure our personal and national success by economic growth.
+Except for a few Himalayan buddhists, all eight billion of us measure our personal and national success by economic growth.
 Zero growth risks a catastrophic slump into economic depression.
 Unfortunately economic growth doesn't necessarily make you happy; it is more or less the same thing as environmental destruction; and even as an economic model, it just isn't sustainable.
 In a world with finite resources, you can't continue to increase industrial production by 3% per annum, forever.
 Our governments know this perfectly well, but nobody wants to lose competitive advantage by being one of the first to reduce production.
 The largest consumers want to be the last to reduce production, hence the refusal by the USA to ratify the 1997 Kyoto Protocol on reduction of greenhouse gas emissions.
 The USA is the largest producer of greenhouse gas, emitting about twice as much as China, although China is catching up fast.
 Australia has ratified the Kyoto Protocol but not brought in any legislation to implement it.
 One way or another, our attitudes will have to change.

-It would be great if the seven billion of us made a joint decision to change, because then we could change in our own time and keep all our culture, technology and knowledge.
+It would be great if the eight billion of us made a joint decision to change, because then we could change in our own time and keep all our culture, technology and knowledge.
 However that's about as likely as us learning to levitate.
 Even small new ideas have to go through a period of ridicule, followed by violent attack before they are accepted as obvious and inevitable, and we're talking about the biggest cultural change since the Industrial Revolution.
 Your editor has a nasty feeling that we will focus on other things until our grandchildren witness the collapse of the current system.
 And it's not as if we don't have plenty of other things to focus on - economic recession, political and religious extremism, urban decay, bad housing, drugs, crime, policing, terrorism, new towns, pollution, health issues, work, stress, road rage, bullying, rising food prices, famine, drought, flood, oil spills, oil shortages, genocidal wars.
 How many of these problems are actually signs of overpopulation?

 They say those who don't study history are condemned to repeat it.
 Every previous culture which lived a sustainable existence in balance with its resources was overwhelmed by the consumer society next door.
 Tibet, most recently.
 And every consumer society used up its own resources, expanded to get hold of more resources, got too big and was taken down by outsiders with little to lose.
 That includes the Hittites, Assyrians, Sumerians, Persians and various Chinese, Roman, American, French, British and Russian empires.